Which Reef or Island is Best for Me?A detailed guide to choosing the best part of the Great Barrier Reef for your trip.

 More advanced divers, meanwhile, can head to a number of dive sites at the ends and edges of Agincourt for a mixture of wreck, bommie, and coral garden dives.

-The flexibility and facilities of having a pontoon makes Agincourt thus a great choice for first-time visitors to the Great Barrier Reef who aren’t looking to compromise with a shorter trip to the sites closer to the mainland.
+The flexibility and facilities on the pontoon makes Agincourt a great choice for first-time visitors to the Great Barrier Reef who aren’t looking to compromise with a shorter trip to the sites closer to the mainland.
 The inherent trade off, however, comes with increased travel time to and from Agincourt Reef (roughly 90 minutes each way), as well as sharing the reef with plenty of other travellers due to its popularity.

 In addition, while the Outer Reef is spectacular regardless, the area immediately off the back of the pontoon is more of a showcase of lovely coral than raw fish numbers – you’ll have to visit a different site on Agincourt to see them at their most plentiful.

 The peace of mind offered by the supervised and controlled conditions (there’s even a dedicated roped-off area monitored by a lifeguard just off the back of the pontoon) may be worth the compromise for skittish swimmers, however.